 The funding cap applies to all of your SPIF eligible position(s) regardless of whether or not you are receiving SPIF for that position.
-The entire amount provided for the summer by any SPIF eligible employer(s), including wages, stipend, housing, transportation, etc., or supplemental funding source will be applied against the SPIF cap before the amount of SPIF funds to be disbursed is determined.* Earnings from a non-SPIF eligible job will have no effect on your SPIF amount, and we will not reduce your SPIF eligibility, but may generate a student contribution for financial aid grant purposes.
+The entire amount provided for the summer by any SPIF eligible employer(s), including wages, stipend, housing, transportation, etc., or supplemental funding source will be applied against the SPIF cap before the amount of SPIF funds to be disbursed is determined.* Earnings from a non-SPIF eligible job will have no effect on your SPIF amount, and we will not reduce your SPIF eligibility, but may be taken into account for financial aid eligibility.
 This may be a good way to reduce your borrowing for the next academic year or to help cover your summer living expenses.
-Please refer to the SPIF Funding Scenarios page for examples of how the funding cap works in a variety of different situations.